carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Sightseeing

 Explore Dublin by jogging or walking through the city and learn about its history and famous landmarks with Irish tour guides.
 See details please about the [*Sight Jogging Dublin*](www.sightjoggingdublin.com) and [Dublin Free Walking tour](http://www.dublinfreewalkingtour.ie/) for more information.

+##### Software Carpentry

+"The Software Carpentry Foundation and its sibling project, Data Carpentry, have merged to become The Carpentries.
+Since 1998, Software Carpentry has been teaching researchers the computing skills they need to get more done in less time and with less pain.
+Our volunteer instructors have run hundreds of events for more than 34,000 researchers since 2012.
+All of our lesson materials are freely reusable under the Creative Commons - Attribution license."

+Like *Data Carpentry*, we will have a desk at the conference where you can learn more about this project.

 #### T: Taskforce, Travel/Transportation, Twitter, Technical Support